Chapter 2:

 “…Is that a good thing…?”

 Amala smiled, not like her previous smiles Nicolaus had seen before.
-Even with her make up all faded, bags under her eyes and hair out of place, the goofy and wide smile looked genuine.
+Even with prominent bags under her eyes and hair out of place, the goofy and wide smile was genuine.
 “Thanks.
 Maybe another time though.
 I’m hardly keeping my eyes open right now.”
-With both lacking sleep and barely being able to put together a truly coherent thought, Nicolaus conceded that maybe it would be best just to end things.
+With both lacking sleep and barely able to put together a truly coherent thought, Nicolaus conceded that maybe it would be best just to end things.

 “Right!
 Well, let’s get you home then.”